 Crossroads of Western Iowa purchased a 5,000 square foot building at 16th Street and 9th Avenue in Council Bluffs and started an ADP (Adult Day Program).
 The Council Bluffs ADP program currently serves 34 individuals in meaningful programs designed specifically for each individual’s needs.

 In 2000, the organization name was changed to Crossroads of Western Iowa.
 In 2003, a separate housing corporation was formed in Onawa to provide HUD housing for individuals.
 In 2004, another housing corporation was formed in Council Bluffs to also provide HUD housing for individuals.

 Mergers and Expansions: Today

 In 2017, Crossroads of Western Iowa merged with two non-profits in an effort to expand our service area and to reach out to more people in need.
 With similar missions and programs, Cherokee Work Services located in Cherokee Iowa, and CASS Incorporated, based out of Atlantic, Iowa, are two non-profits who both have a strong legacy of providing much-needed services to their communities.
 Both agencies have acquired the Crossroads of Western Iowa names and will continue to offer supported employment, residential housing, and dayhab services.

 We are excited to continue helping our communities with a variety of services for consumers and employment and volunteer opportunities well into the future!

-Residential Living services are designed to support and provide skills and activities for daily living to adults and children with disabilities and mental illness.
+Supported Community Living Services are designed to support and provide skills and activities for daily living to adults and children with disabilities and mental illness.